Key Concept in 8, Eight-Constitution Medicine: Optimal Imbalance (What Constitutional Diagnosis Really Means)

 The Role of Treatment in ECM

-Treatment in Eight-Constitution Medicine is not about making all organs equal.
-Instead, it is about transforming excessive imbalance into optimal imbalance.
-For example:
+Treatment in Eight Constitution Medicine is not about making all organs equal.
+It is about moving an excessive imbalance back toward an optimal one — for example:

 • Strengthening a weak lung function